Lonya0/dptb-pilot/README.md

 ## 📖 Introduction

-**DeepTB Pilot** is a sophisticated AI agent designed to assist researchers in using the DeepTB software.
+**DeePTB Pilot** is a sophisticated AI agent designed to assist researchers in using the DeePTB software.
 It combines a React-based frontend with a Python backend powered by LLMs and the Model Context Protocol (MCP).

 ### ✨ Key Features

-*   **Interactive Chat**: Natural language interface to query DeepTB knowledge and perform tasks.
+*   **Interactive Chat**: Natural language interface to query DeePTB knowledge and perform tasks.
-*   **RAG System**: Retrieval-Augmented Generation for accurate answers based on DeepTB documentation.
+*   **RAG System**: Retrieval-Augmented Generation for accurate answers based on DeePTB documentation.
 *   **Structure Visualization**: Interactive 3D visualization of crystal structures and Brillouin zones.
-*   **MCP Tools**: Extensible tool system for file operations, materials search (Materials Project), and DeepTB calculations.
+*   **MCP Tools**: Extensible tool system for file operations, materials search (Materials Project), and DeePTB calculations.
 *   **Session Management**: Persistent chat sessions and history.

 ## 🛠️ Architecture